 Immediately or soon afterwards buy the following:

 Be aware that too large a card is dangerous; if you fill it, you will have too many eggs in one basket, a basket that could be lost, stolen, damaged, or accidentally reformatted.
 While on vacation I spread my picture-taking between several cards.
 At home new pictures are transferred promptly and regularly to the computer.
-As blank CD-Rs are way under a buck each, the photo collection is regularly backed up.
-The new pix are first, and any space left on the CD is filled with another copy of critical pix and files.
-Yes that is a bit redundant but it sure feels good.
-A few times a year a new set of backup CDs is made and then stored away from home to be safe from fire or other disaster that might destroy the residence.
-You could keep them at work, a friend's place, or in a bank box if you have one.

 A plug-into-the-wall power supply for the camera to be used while transferring pictures from camera to computer; alternatively, make sure your camera battery is fully charged before starting such a transfer.
 The point is not to have a camera power outage during this sensitive process.
 Another advantage to the wall-power unit is if you plan on long sessions of indoor photography -- for example you are shooting dozens of household items to make an insurance inventory.